mongodb/docs/source/reference/commands.rst

    .. seealso:: :js:func:`db.serverStatus()` and ":doc:`/reference/server-status`"

-.. mongodb:command:: resetError
+.. dbcommand:: resetError

    The ``resetError`` command resets the error status.
-Use this command with :command:`getPrevError`` command.
+Use this command with :dbcommand:`getPrevError`` command.

    .. seealso:: :js:func:`db.resetError()`

-.. mongodb:command:: getPrevError
+.. dbcommand:: getPrevError

-   The ``getPrevError`` command returns the errors since the last :command:`resetError` command.
+   The ``getPrevError`` command returns the errors since the last :dbcommand:`resetError` command.

    .. seealso:: :js:func:`db.getPrevError()`

-.. mongodb:command:: forceerror
+.. dbcommand:: forceerror

    The force error command is for testing purposes only.
 Use ``forceerror`` to force a user assertion exception.

-.. mongodb:command:: profile
+.. dbcommand:: profile

    Use the ``profile`` command to enable, disable or change the profile level.
 Use the following syntax: ::